Earlier today, I shared that hot hubby Michael and I are celebrating 26 years together. In ‘gay years’ I figure that comes out to around 175 years.

 In that Michael had just come out, friends at the time told us, “Give them time – this is new to them.”
 Sure, I get that.

-While the mother came to visit in Los Angeles after a couple of years, the father wasn’t feeling it, and we just never met.
+While his mother came to visit in Los Angeles after a couple of years, his father wasn’t feeling it, and we just never met.

 For seventeen years.

 Until 2011, when Olivia had a concert scheduled near where the parents lived.
 They loved meeting and seeing her, and it was going to be Michael’s birthday at that time.
 They asked Michael if they could attend the show but the only snag was Olivia had already asked if I was going to come to the concert.